An Italian-inspired pasta loaded with homemade bolognese sauce. The dish is so EASY to make and packed with so much flavor.

 - Fridge– Store bolognese meat sauce in an airtight container in the fridge for up to 4 days.
-Then, just reheat and serve over hot pasta of choice.
+Then, reheat and serve over the hot pasta of choice.

 - Freeze– You can freeze the sauce for up to 3 months.

-- With Pasta– Refrigerate up for 4 days.
+- With Pasta – Refrigerate up for four days.
 To reheat, cook over med/low heat until reheated.
 We like to add some butter during the reheating.
-(NOTE: We don’t recommend freezing the bolognese with the pasta.)
+(NOTE: We recommend not freezing the bolognese with the pasta.)

-Friends, I hope this classic Italian recipes becomes a family favorite, as it has become with ours.
-It truly is an amazing recipe.
+Friends, I hope this classic Italian recipe becomes a family favorite, as it has become with ours.
+It truly is a fantastic recipe.

 Other popular pasta dishes: